State Highway One Transformation

 NZTA restarted work on its revocation project in May 2020.
 The original programme of work has been changed to minimise disruption to local businesses and communities in light of COVID-19.
 This means that less disruptive work will happen first.

-The planned construction works for the Waikanae town centre (between the river bridge and Ngaio Road) and Paraparaumu town centre (between Ihakara St and Kapiti Rd) has been deferred until early 2021.
+The planned construction works for the Waikanae town centre (between the river bridge and Ngaio Road) and Paraparaumu town centre (between Ihakara St and Kapiti Rd) has been deferred until 2021.

 Work programme (subject to weather)